Swift Mansion, Built In 1892, Badly Damaged In Grand Boulevard Fire

-BRONZEVILLE — Fire severely damaged the historic Swift Mansion in the Grand Boulevard neighborhood, an 1892 structure built by the founder of the meatpacking empire as a wedding gift to his daughter.
+BRONZEVILLE — Fire severely damaged the historical Swift Mansion in the Grand Boulevard neighborhood, an 1892 structure built by the founder of the meatpacking empire as a wedding gift to his daughter.

 The fire broke out Sunday morning and tore through the roof of the granite, castle-like, Richardsonian Romanesque building at 4500 S. Michigan Ave.
 No was hurt in the fire, according to the Chicago Fire Department.

-The cause of the fire was not yet released.
+The fire began in a rear stairwell, the fire department tweeted Monday.
+It was the “result of human action” and is being investigated as arson, the department said.

 The extent of the damage was not immediately known.
 The building had been owned for more than 20 years by Maurice and Christine Perkins, who put the home on the market in 2017 for $2.7 million.

-Note: Editor’s note: An earlier version of this story stated that the cause of the fire was ruled an arson.
-However, the final cause is still under investigation.